OSVVM/OSVVM-Scripts/README.rst

 Functional Coverage Report(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Test Case Detailed Reportcontains a
+The Test Case Detailed Report contains a
 Functional Coverage Report, shown below, for each
 functional coverage model used in the test case.
 Note this report is not from the demo.